SpoddyCoder/SpoddyCoiner/README.md

 * Supports all cryptos / fiats listed on https://coinmarketcap.com/
     * Covers all your marginal coins/tokens/alts/shitcoins/shillcoins/moonshots/deepDDhonies
 * Works 100% with *FREE* CoinMarketCap API accounts
-    * Caches API responses to help reduce the number of calls and keep within your rate-limits
+    * Caches API responses & provides some handy tools to help reduce the number of calls and keep within your rate-limits
     * Great for free-tier accounts which have the lowest rate-limits
     * https://coinmarketcap.com/api/pricing/
 * Supports over 25 coin attributes